What Do Medical Device Companies Do? (Updated 2023)

 Technologies disrupting the medical device market include smart inhalers, robotic surgery, wireless brain sensors, 3D printing, artificial organs and health wearables.

 Medical device companies: Future outlook

-Other market trends that are projected to have an impact on the growth of the medical device industry are mergers and acquisitions, an increase in innovative technologies and the entry of emerging markets such as China, India and Saudi Arabia.
+Other market trends projected to impact the growth of the medical device industry are mergers and acquisitions, an increase in innovative technologies and emerging markets such as China, India and the Middle East.

-Investors will surely be watching the industry with a sharp eye to see how new solutions continue to shape this exciting market.
+Investors will surely be watching the industry to see how new solutions continue to shape this exciting market.

 This is an updated version of an article first published by the Investing News Network in 2017.